intel-analytics/ipex-llm/python/llm/example/GPU/StableDiffusion/README.md

 # Stable Diffusion
-In this directory, you will find examples on how you could use run StableDiffusion models on [Intel GPUs](../README.md).
+In this directory, you will find examples on how to run StableDiffusion models on [Intel GPUs](../README.md).

 ### 1. Installation
 #### 1.1 Installation on Linux